multigcs/LinuxCNC-RIO/configs/TangNano9K/README.md

 there are also a sample configuration in Output/TangNano9K/LinuxCNC/ConfigSamples/rio/

-you can copy the to your LinuxCNC machine and start it:
+you can copy this folder to your LinuxCNC machine and start it:

 ```
 linuxcnc Output/TangNano9K/LinuxCNC/ConfigSamples/rio/rio.ini